phraber/lassie/inst/python/weblogo-3.4-modified/logo-mods/README.txt

-I changed two python files in weblogo-3.4/weblogolib, which are attached here.
+I changed two python files in weblogo-3.4/weblogolib, as described below.

+The changes are summarized as diff output files in weblogolib.
+To use them, simply change to that directory and edit the files using patch: patch __init.py__ __init.py__-DIFF patch colorscheme.py colorscheme.py-DIFF

 Note that you have to rebuild the library after modifying it; i.e.
   (sudo?) weblogo-3.4/setup.py build

 I also changed template.eps but do not recall now whether the change is beneficial.

+---

 The file sourceme.txt runs weblogo on the file logo-test.fasta, as an example.